This post provides the 25 best things to do in Copenhagen throughout the year, including ideas that are free, family-friendly, and fun after dark.

 - And more!

 For additional details about how these services work, which attractions are included with each pass, and more useful information, please read our post covering Copenhagen tourist passes.

 If you’re looking for a family-friendly activity, there are few places in Copenhagen better than Tivoli Gardens, the world’s second-oldest amusement park.

 In addition to a variety of amusement rides such as roller coasters and a Ferris Wheel, there is a garden with beautiful floral arrangements, fountains, and a variety of foliage, an open-air theatre with live performances, and a wide selection of dining options.

-During major holidays such as Christmas, this amusement park is lined with decorations, lighting displays, and other festive things to enjoy.
+During major holidays such as Christmas, the park is lined with decorations, lighting displays, and other festive things to enjoy.

 The best part of Tivoli Gardens is that you can get tickets at a discount using either a Copenhagen tourist pass or a combo package.

 That said, even if you’re only interested in going to the park, you can purchase individual tickets to Tivoli Gardens online and skip the ticket line.

 8. Go to the Copenhagen Zoo

 Not to be outdone by Tivoli Gardens, the zoo is another fantastic attraction for families and there are a lot of fun things for both kids and adults to see and experience.